robwolff3/google-assistant-webserver/README.md

 I did not write this code, I simply pulled pieces and modified them to work together.
 AndBobsYourUncle wrote Google Assistant webserver Hassio add-on which this is largely based on.
 Chocomega provided the modifications that based it off the Google Assistant libraries.

 How does this differ from AndBobsYourUncle's [Google Assistant Webserver](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274)?
-This project is modified, running based on the Google Assistant libraries not the Google Assistant Service which allows for additional functionality such as remote media casting (Casting Spotify).
-[See the table here](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274/343)
+This project is modified, running based on the Google Assistant libraries not the Google Assistant Service which allows for additional functionality such as remote media casting (Casting Spotify) [See the table here](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274/343).
+However this method requires a mic and speaker audio device on the host machine.

 * [AndBobsYourUncle Home Assistant forum post](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274) and [Hassio Add-on Github repository](https://github.com/AndBobsYourUncle/hassio-addons)
 * [Chocomega modifications](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274/234)